top of page

 Sample Questions

+The following are some examples of questions asked in the battles.
 All Championship Battle questions will use the ‘In what book” format.
+(Not all questions will fall into these precise categories.)

 1. “Name of important character or significant nickname of a minor character”